Twistbioscience/Script-to-Refresh-GitHub-Branches/README.md

-# GitHub Branch Refresh Script
+# Script to Refresh GitHub Branches

 This Python script automates the process of updating a target branch with changes from a source branch across multiple repositories in a GitHub organization.
 The script performs the following actions for each repository in the specified list: